 One culprit that could be at play when it comes to stubborn fat loss is inflammation.
 When we hear the word ‘inflammation,’ most of us think of an achy joint.
 In reality, inflammation extends far, far beyond everyday aches and pains.
 Nearly any time you feel pain or discomfort, inflammation is involved.
 Acid reflux, chronic indigestion, sinus infections, sore throats and allergies are all signs that your body is experiencing some level of inflammation.
 In fact, obesity itself is a cause of chronic low-grade inflammation.
 The bottom line is inflammation inhibits weight loss.
 I’m not a doctor, but my guess is if you’re chronically injured, sick, fatigued or run down, inflammation is certainly at play.
 Your goal should be to not just reduce the symptoms of inflammation, but eliminate the cause.
 One way to do that is with food.

 Some foods that are well known to cause inflammatory responses in the body include:

 - Refined Sugar and Corn Syrup: juices, sodas, sports drinks, candy, pastries, sugary cereals, unhealthy “healthy-sounding” foods, like cereal/energy bars

-- Wheat (and possibly gluten): bread, pasta, pastries, most cereals
+- Wheat and gluten: bread, pasta, pastries, most cereals

-- Food Additives, especially MSG: in many savory foods like snack chips, gravies, lunch meats, soups
+- Chemical Food Additives: especially MSG: in many savory foods like snack chips, gravies, lunch meats, soups

-- Trans Fats, labeled as partially hydrogenated oils: many commercial packaged goods
+- Trans Fats: labeled as partially hydrogenated oils or Crisco

 - Alcohol: wine, beer, liquor…any of it can spike an inflammatory response